FOREX-Dollar hits 11-week high on bets of December Fed rate hike

 Speaking to reporters after a speech in Sydney, Chicago Fed

-raising rates in December, but he wanted to see how the economy
+with the Fed raising rates in December, but he wanted to see how

 Japanese, Canadian and some U.S. markets were closed on